 “Israel today is not a state that has a court, but a court that has a state.
-The judicial system and not the Israeli government runs de facto the national policy on immigration, security, religion and state, the war on terror and other issues”.
-The introduction to Bagaz Party, by one of the neoconservative thinkers and a candidate of the newly appointed chairperson of the Knesset in 2020, Yariv Levin, for the Knesset attorney general, argues that “the exclusivity on interpreting the principles made the judges into super-legislators with formidable forces that spring their wings above and beyond the democratic process”.
-The constitutional revolution, in Rothman’s abbreviated format, is embodied in judicial activism.
-First, the super-interpreter role the supreme court curved for itself.
-He cites judge Barak: “fundamental interpretative frameworks, at the basis of which stands the idea that the tongue of the text needs to be interpreted by its purpose and that the purpose of the text is taught of all reliable sources and consolidates according to the judgement of the interpreter… these frameworks refer to the interpretation of all judicial texts”.
-Judicial activism, deduces Rothman, ever-expands the interpretative space of the judge.
-The second tool beyond the interpretative task is overruling laws by alternative competing value judgement.
-In particular, the basic law Human Dignity and Freedom is enabling different normative readings of ‘Jewish and democratic’, ‘worthy purpose’ and ‘proportional violation of right’.
-The next tools are the extension of the standing right – while in the past only a person who the state directly violated his rights could have appealed, but the supreme court has invented the idea of ‘public appealer’ going way beyond those who can prove a direct damage.
-Next, the cause of justiciablity – the argument is that the court has intervenes in essentially political issues like the draft of Yeshiva students or the infiltrators.
-Finally, the criteria of reasonableness and proportionality which give further tools to the judges to intervene and also overrule laws legislated by the Knesset.
-The consequence of this judicial activism, claims the author, is the depleting public trust in the judicial system.
+The judicial system and not the Israeli government runs de facto the national policy on immigration, security, religion and state, the war on terror, and other issues,” Adam Gold claims in the introduction to The Ruling Party of Bagatz [the High Court]: How Israel Became a Legalocracy by MK Simcha Roth (Religious Zionism).
+Gold continues: “The exclusivity on interpreting the principles made the judges into super-legislators with formidable forces that spring their wings above and beyond the democratic process.”
+The constitutional revolution is embodied in judicial activism, with the Supreme Court assuming the role of super-interpreter.
+Citing President Barak (“The language of the text must be interpreted by its purpose… according to the judgment of the interpreter”), Rothman concludes that judicial activism continually expands the interpretative space of the judge.
+The justices have also overturned laws by applying competing value judgments, he notes.
+In particular, Basic Law: Human Dignity and Liberty has enabled different normative readings of “Jewish and democratic,” “worthy purpose,” and “proportional violation of rights.”
+Another tool of the activist court is to extend the right of standing.
+While in the past only a person who directly suffered harm could file a petition, the Supreme Court came up with notion of a “public petitioner” who does not need to prove direct damage.
+The next point in Rothman’s indictment of judicial activism pertains to justiciability.
+Here he argues that the court has intervened in essentially political issues such as military exemptions and infiltration.
+Finally, the criteria of reasonableness and proportionality provide further leeway for the court to intervene and strike down laws enacted by the Knesset.
+The consequence of this judicial activism, claims the author, is erosion of the public’s trust in the judicial system.

-The charge of the growing intervention of the court since the constitutional revolution, and that the judges are the effective government of Israel due to these mechanisms of extended authority they have adopted, is based on those laws which were repealed by the court.
-Interestingly, in 70 years of ruling the supreme court overruled 19 laws passed by the Knesset.
-By way of summing up the four parts of this chapter, we introduce these laws in the following table together with the cause of repeal and the year.
-We then discuss the reason why such a few overruling cases in a long judicial tradition brought so much rage and were given the title ‘judicial activism’ and a ‘constitutional revolution’.
+Measures aimed at countering the alleged constitutional revolution and restoring the proper balance between the different branches of government are ostensibly predicated on the Supreme Court’s abuse of judicial review.
+However, in over seventy years, Israel’s Supreme Court has overturned only nineteen laws.
+These laws are outlined in the table below, followed by a discussion of why these few cases in a long judicial tradition have stirred so much outrage over “judicial activism” and a “constitutional revolution.”

-Table 5: Laws Overruled by the Court 1948-2020 and Overruling Proposals
+Table 5: Laws Overruled by the Court 1948-2020 and Override Proposals